The holiday season is typically the time when many families get outside to enjoy winter activities.

 A CT scan of Dayvin's skull before (right) and after (left) surgery.

-“We were in the hospital for three days after the surgery, and Dayvin was put on brain rest for two weeks,” Lauri says.
-“But it didn’t stop there, Dayvin couldn’t run or do anything too strenuous for six months, and he’s basically ruled out from any contact sports in the near future.”
+“We were in the hospital for three days after the surgery, and Dayvin was put on what's called "brain rest" for two weeks,” Lauri says.
+“But it didn’t stop there, Dayvin couldn’t run or do anything too strenuous for six months, and was basically ruled out from any contact sports in the near future.”

 Dayvin was frustrated by some of the limitations, but overall, Lauri says he’s getting back to the life he had before.

 “If anything, Dayvin would like families and children to know the risks of sledding without a helmet and his goal is to raise awareness so no other family will have to go through this,” Lauri says.
 “We consider ourselves lucky, but things could have gone much worse.
 Knowing what we know now, there’s really no reason for a child not to wear a helmet while sledding.
 Why take the risk?”

 For Kim, he’s confident that the message will begin to get through.

 “It’s not our goal to scold people,” Kim says.
 “People take time to change.
 As medical providers, we know that it seems like there is always one more thing to worry about.
 But as wearing helmets while sledding becomes more common, I think it will become more of a habit than a hassle.”